Alaa Mezher

-Alaa Mohamad Kheir Mezher (عَلَاء مُحَمَّد خَيْر مُزْهِر; born 12 December 1992) is a Lebanese professional footballer who plays as a winger for Emirati club Al-Arabi.
+Alaa Mohamad Kheir Mezher (علاء محمد خير مزهر; born 12 December 1992) is a Lebanese professional footballer who plays as a winger for Emirati club Gulf United.

 Career

-Youth career

 Born in the United Arab Emirates, Mezher began his youth career at Al-Shaab and Sharjah, before joining the youth sector of Italian club Juventus in 2009.

-Lebanon

 Mezher moved to Lebanon in 2012, playing for Chabab Ghazieh in the 2012–13 Lebanese Premier League.
 He scored a goal against Safa, in a 5–1 defeat.
 Mezher then played for Salam Zgharta in the 2015–16 season, and moved to Safa ahead of the 2016–17 season.
 He came on as a substitute in Safa's 2–0 defeat to Nejmeh in the Lebanese Super Cup.

-BTU United and Shabab Arabi

 In January 2017, Mezher moved to BTU United in the Thai League 4 on a one-year contract.
 He moved back to the Lebanese Premier League in summer 2017, playing for newly-promoted side Shabab Arabi in the 2017–18 season.

-United Arab Emirates

 In summer 2018, Mezher joined Dibba Al Fujairah in the UAE Pro League.
 He played seven games in all competitions – two in the league.

-Mezher then moved to the UAE Division One, playing for Hatta in the second half of the 2018–19 season, and Al Hamriya in the 2020–21 season.
-On 19 January 2021, Al Hamriyah terminated Mezher's contract on mutual consent.
+Mezher then moved to the UAE First Division, playing for Hatta in the second half of the 2018–19 season, and Al Hamriya in the 2020–21 season.
+On 19 January 2021, Al Hamriyah terminated Mezher's contract by mutual consent.

-Nejmeh

 On 7 August 2021, Mezher returned to Lebanon, signing for Nejmeh ahead of the 2021–22 season.
 He left the club in June 2022, following the end of his contract.

-Return to the UAE

 In July 2022, Mezher moved back to the UAE, joining Gulf FC in the UAE First Division.
+He made 23 league appearances during the 2022–23 season, scoring twice.
+In July 2023, Mezher joined Al-Dhaid.
+He made one appearance in the UAE President's Cup, without playing in the league.
+In August 2024, Mezher joined Gulf United.
+He scored his first league goal for the club against Al-Arabi on 11 January 2025, although Gulf United lost 3–1.
+He finished the season with 12 league appearances and two goals.

+In January 2025, Mezher joined Al-Arabi on a free transfer from Gulf United, with the club announcing that he would be registered in the category for players born in the UAE.
+He made 11 league appearances during the remainder of the 2024–25 season, without scoring.
+In July 2025, Mezher joined Al-Ittifaq.
+During the 2025–26 season, he made 23 league appearances and scored five goals.
+Among his goals was the opening goal in Al-Ittifaq's 3–1 victory over Gulf United on 6 February 2026, a match in which Mario Balotelli also scored for Al-Ittifaq.

+In August 2026, Mezher returned to Gulf United.